raymond-w-ko/vim-patches/README.md

 vim-patches
 ===========

-My own set of patches for VIM
+My own set of patches for VIM that I have collected from various places.